The Captain of Her Heart

-"The Captain of Her Heart" is a song by the Swiss duo Double (Felix Haug and Kurt Maloo) from their debut studio album, Blue (1985).
+"The Captain of Her Heart" is a song by the Swiss duo Double (pronounced ['duːbəl]) from their debut studio album, Blue (1985).
 The song is a ballad about a woman who stops waiting for her absent lover to return.
-The single was an international success, reaching No. 8 on the UK Singles Chart and No. 16 on the Billboard Hot 100, thus making Double the first Swiss act to reach the top 40 on the latter chart.
+The single was an international success, reaching No. 8 on the UK singles chart and No. 16 on the Billboard Hot 100, thus making Double the first Swiss act to reach the top 40 on the latter chart.

 Background

 Keyboardist Felix Haug had recorded a demo melody on his Oberheim synthesizer, "very '80s style", several months before Double went into the studio to record their first album.
 In the studio, singer Kurt Maloo heard this melody and was interested.
 The sound engineer suggested Haug play it on a grand piano, instead of '80s-style synthesizer, as a guide for Maloo's vocals.
-However, when the piano melody was recorded, Maloo wanted it left it the way it was.
+When the piano melody was recorded, Maloo wanted it left in the way it was.

 Maloo said in 2013, "I wrote the lyrics to the playback in no time in the studio.
 Like a ghost writer.
 They were just there out of the blue.
 It was almost spooky.
-I never thought the lyrics would touch so many hearts around the world and I’m still overwhelmed from all the positive feedback I get through the internet."
+I never thought the lyrics would touch so many hearts around the world and I'm still overwhelmed from all the positive feedback I get through the internet."

 The prominent saxophone on the song was played by Christian Ostermeier.

 Reception

+Jerry Smith of the Music Week magazine considered "The Captain of Her Heart" a surprising "Euro-pop number song that doesn't rely on a tasteless disco beat", and noted that the "sparse arrangement of synths and a recurring piano motif is competently put together behind a dramatic vocal".
 In a retrospective review of the song, AllMusic journalist Stewart Mason suggested that the song is "one of the great lost one-hit wonders of the mid-1980s."
 Mason wrote: "The Swiss duo never managed to capitalize on this song's casual sophistication and melodic grace, but it remains a glorious anomaly."